NeuralLog/server/README.md

 The Docker setup includes:

-1. **Persistent Storage**: Log data is stored in Docker volumes mounted at `/app/data` in the containers
+1. **Persistent Storage**: Log data is stored in Docker volumes mounted at `/app/data` in the container
 2. **Port Mapping**:
-   - Redis storage server: Port 3030
+   - NeuralLog server: Port 3030
-   - NeDB storage server: Port 3031
-   - Memory storage server: Port 3032
    - Redis service: Port 6379
 3. **Environment Variables**: Configure the server using environment variables in the docker-compose.yml file